swiss/e-collecting-hackathon-team8/README_en.md

 <img width="2463" height="1394" alt="Proposed architecture diagram for protocol-based approach" src="./docs/E-collecting Hackathon..png" />

-The architecture above provide a flexible framework to handel **Anonymity** and **Linkability**, the two main characteristics to consider when securing and protecting citizen privacy.
-It is well know that trade off between the two often occur.
-Within our layered approach, the two characteristics can be considered with a specific context.
-For E-Collecting, linkability is only needed between citizens and the commune.
-Anonymity between citizen and his commune reduces to the commune not recording the citizen support to an initiative/referandum longer than the strict minimum required.
-On the other hand anonymity should be in place for any other actors, who should not be able to discover citizen identity.
-This is especially important for the Federal Council when counting votes.
+The architecture above provides a flexible framework for handling [**Anonymity** and **Linkability**](https://dud.inf.tu-dresden.de/literatur/Anon_Terminology_v0.34.pdf)—two critical privacy-related concepts to consider when evaluating citizen privacy.
+It is well known that trade-offs between the two often occur.

+For e-Collecting, achieving a reasonable balance between these concepts means maintaining vote anonymity while minimizing potentially linkable metadata.
+If a vote must remain anonymous, all surrounding processes must adhere to this requirement and avoid introducing any form of linkability that could lead to deanonymization.

+A commune may know whether a citizen has voted, but must not know the actual vote or have any way to link the vote to the individual.
+This principle is especially important for the Federal Council when counting votes.

 Over the course of 2 days hackathon we worked with all [stakeholders](#sequence-diagram-details-of-interactions--data-flows) to reflect their requirments, governance and limitations.
 Below sequence diagram present possible scenario showcase how propsed architecture could improve e-collecting process, few highlights presented on the below diagram: